stevedonovan/luar/readme.md

 ```

 `sdump` is pretty much the way this would be encoded in Go itself; again, the
 eccentric dot-notation makes it more familiar.
+This `luar` interpreter is mostly
+Lua embedded in Go source!